robertz/kdfe-ssg/posts/2024/06/scraping-recipes-using-coldfusion.md

 published: true
 date: 2024-06-13 18:00:00
 ---
-Yesteray Ray Camden wrote an interesting [blog post](https://www.raymondcamden.com/2024/06/12/scraping-recipes-using-nodejs-pipedream-and-json-ld) about scraping recipes using node.js, Pipedream, and JSON-LD.
+Yesterday Ray Camden wrote an interesting [blog post](https://www.raymondcamden.com/2024/06/12/scraping-recipes-using-nodejs-pipedream-and-json-ld) about scraping recipes using node.js, Pipedream, and JSON-LD.
 It looked really neat so I thought I would see what it would take to create the service in ColdFusion.

 Ray does a great job of explaining in detail  how he got the idea to write his API.
 If you would like the background, please check out his post linked above.